 The baby's health care provider will run blood and urine tests to check for the virus.

 There is no specific treatment for congenital rubella.
-Symptoms are treated as appropriate.
+The treatment is symptom-based.

 Complications may involve many parts of the body.

 - Clouding of the lens of the eye (cataracts)

 - Damage to the optic nerve (glaucoma)

 - A blood vessel that usually closes shortly after birth remains open (patent ductus arteriosus)

 - Narrowing of the large artery that delivers oxygen-rich blood to the heart (pulmonary artery stenosis)